 Vestal Peak is located in the Weminuche Wilderness of the San Juan National Forest.
 No permits are required to hike, climb, or camp.
 The wilderness area begins about 200 yards east of Elk Park and includes the Beaver Ponds area and Vestal Basin.
 No motorized vehicles, including bicyles or chainsaws, are allowed in the wilderness area.
-Pack animals are permitted.
+Pack animals however, are permitted.
 No campfires or wood stoves in Vestal Basin.

 As with most Colorado high peaks, late June through mid September are best for summer season climbs.
 September can be a wonderful time to climb.
-The weather settles as fall high pressure systems move through and provide several continuous days of cool, clear skies signaling the end of the annual monsoon season.
+The weather tends to settle as fall high pressure systems move through and provide several continuous days of cool, clear skies signaling the end of the annual monsoon season.

 Vestal Peak is in the Weminuche Wilderness, so general wilderness rules apply.
-No camping within 100 feet of lakes, ponds, or streams.
+No camping within 100 feet of lakes, ponds, or streams (basically any water source).